 - Click the HTML Editor link to switch to the HTML view of the page.
 Scroll up to the top of the editor.

-- Highlight and copy the code for the last item in the tab navigation list.
+- Select and copy the code for the last item in the tab navigation list.
 It will be something like:

 <li><a href="#tabs-5">Tab Five</a></li>

-- Change the number after '#tabs-' and the name of the tab so the numbers appear in consecutive order.
+- Change the number in the href element after '#tabs-' and the name of the tab so the numbers appear in consecutive order.
 The final code will something like this:

 <li><a href="#tabs-6">Tab Six</a></li>

-Next, you will create the Tab content area that corresponds to the newly added tab link.
+Next, you will create the tab content area that corresponds to the newly added ab link.

 - Copy the following code below, be sure to include the '<' and '>' at the start and end: